Blazemeter/taurus-java-helpers/JUnitRunner.md

 - `hold_for` - duration limit in seconds (float value)

-- `test_suite` - class names or method names, that will be run
+- `run_items` - class names or method names, that will be run

 - `include_category` and `exclude_category` - category names, that will be run

-_NOTE: The priority for run is: test_suite -> categories -> all found test classes_
+_NOTE: The priority for run is: run_items -> categories -> all found test classes_

 Also you can specify custom properties, that will be pass to Java System Properties, e.g.: